2023 Most Popular Applied Mathematics Bachelor's Degree Schools in North Carolina

 Women make up 38% of the applied math majors at the school.

-Out of the 5 schools in North Carolina that were part of this year’s ranking, North Carolina State University landed the # 2 spot on the list.
-Located in the city of Raleigh, NC State is a public school with a fairly large student population.
+A rank of #2 on this year’s list means North Carolina State University is a great place for applied mathematics students working on their bachelor’s degree.
+Located in the large city of Raleigh, NC State is a public college with a fairly large student population.

 Of the 27 students majoring in applied math at NC State, 70% are male and 30% are female.